The Negative Side of Positive Thinking

 4. Embrace your dark side.

-Cultivating awe, gratitude, forgiveness and optimism—all pillars of well-being, according to positive psychology—doesn’t mean you have to whitewash your personality.
+Cultivating positivity, engagement, healthy relationships, meaning and success—all pillars of well-being, according to positive psychology—doesn’t mean you have to whitewash your personality.
 “Acknowledge strangeness, disappointment and loss, respectively,” Wilson says.
-“And life attuned to melancholy can also prove optimistic”—and even positive—“if optimism is not the expectation that everything will turn out all right, but rather the hope that if we strive to make our lives meaningful, we can enjoy moments of overwhelming significance.”
+“And life attuned to melancholy can also prove optimistic, [and even positive], if optimism is not the expectation that everything will turn out all right, but rather the hope that if we strive to make our lives meaningful, we can enjoy moments of overwhelming significance.”

 This article appears in the January 2016 issue of SUCCESS magazine.